3 Top Tips to Improve Coworking Space Economy in 2021

 Even if your margins will still be as low as 10%, you will have many more transactions for one customer.

 Think about it.
 You still have your 100 members (normally you will have more with that kind of facility and that level of services) and they pay $100 per month for coworking.
-On top of that, they eat at your restaurants, workout at your gym, take wellness procedures, etc. A monthly bill of every member will increase 10 times ($1 000) at the bare minimum.
+On top of that, they eat at your restaurants, workout at your gym, take wellness procedures, and even sleep if you have sleeping capsules, etc. A monthly bill of every member will increase 10 times ($1 000) at the bare minimum.
 Your revenue will grow 10 times accordingly ($10 000 with 100 members, $25 000 with 250 members).

-Just don't forget to automate everything instead of hiring more personnel and spending more on salaries.
+Just don't forget to automate everything (bookings, payments, access, and even printing) instead of hiring more personnel and spending more on salaries.

 Do you think this may work?
-Maybe such coworking dwellings located in a distance from noisy cities are the next step of the evolution of coworking spaces?
-Think about it, a whole island optimized for getting stuff done...
+Maybe such coworking dwellings located at a distance from smoggy infected cities are the next step of the evolution of coworking spaces?
+Think about it, a whole island optimized for getting stuff done…

 You see?
 Your market is almost unlimited, so go ahead and cater to your ideal audience!